 • Preheat your oven to 350 degrees F. Generously grease an 8.5 x 4.5″ or 9 x 5″ loaf pan and set aside.

 • In a large, microwave-safe bowl, melt the butter.
-Add the bananas to the bowl and mash them very thoroughly into the melted butter until completely smooth, using a fork or potato masher.
+Add the bananas to the bowl and mash them very thoroughly into the melted butter until completely smooth, using a fork or whisk.

-• Add the cocoa powder and stir until it is incorporated and smooth.
-Add flour and stir gently with a fork or a spatula until flour is incorporated and a slightly lumpy batter forms.
+• Add the cocoa powder (sift it in if it's very clumpy) and whisk until it is incorporated and smooth.
+Add flour and stir gently with a fork or a rubber spatula until flour is incorporated and a slightly lumpy batter forms.
 Do not over-mix!
 Fold in the chocolate chips gently with a spatula until evenly distributed.

 • Scrape the batter into the prepared pan and smooth it out.
 Sprinkle the additional tablespoon of turbinado or granulated sugar evenly over top if desired, then evenly sprinkle a few chocolate chips on top as well.
 Bake for 45-55 minutes (this will depend greatly on the size of your pan and type of cocoa powder used, further explanation below), until a toothpick inserted in the center of the bread comes out clean or with just a couple crumbs attached.